Some exploring in London...

-Curiosity has become one of my favourite emotions.
-It is an intrinsic drive to explore the world and seek knowledge.
-I think that harnessing our curiosity is one of the best ways to make life more exciting and enjoyable.
+Curiosity is one of my favourite emotions.
+The intrinsic drive to explore the world and seek knowledge.
+I think engaging curiosity is one of the best ways to make life more exciting and enjoyable.

 The feeling is very pure.
 As we get older, we hold back because of fear of what others might think.
 But letting go of this and just allowing ourselves to look for answers to the questions that naturally arise within can help us find our inner child again.
 When I let myself get curious I can get into a flow state of research that melts time and space away.
 Nothing else is more important in that moment.